World Court says it can rule on Guyana-Venezuela border dispute | Headlines

 The next step is hearings on the merits of the case.
 A final ruling could be years away.
 Guyana's President Irfaan Ali welcomed the decision in a video statement quoted by local media, saying it means the court is moving forward with a final, binding determination.

 The decision marks the second time the court has rejected Venezuela's arguments, Ali said, adding he remains confident the court will help set up a "standing boundary" with Venezuela.
 Guyana is committed to a "peaceful resolution," he added.
-Venezuela does not want the ICJ to rule and instead insists on a bilateral negotiated solution to determine the land border, which may ultimately determine which country has rights to certain offshore oil and gas fields.
+Venezuela has previously insisted on negotiations between the countries to determine which controls the Guyana Esequiba region.
+Negotiations are the only way to reach a "practical and satisfactory" solution, Vice President Delcy Rodriguez said in a televised statement on Thursday.

+President Nicolas Maduro and his government will exhaustively evaluate implications of the ruling, she added, and "adopt all the measures available for the defense of its legitimate rights and territorial integrity."
+Offshore oil discoveries in recent years have given Guyana, which has no history of oil production, the potential to become one of the largest producers in Latin America.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)